miguelmota/awesome-amazon-alexa/README.md

 - [alexa-mp3-validator](https://github.com/tejashah88/alexa-mp3-validator) - A node module for validating your MP3 files to be used in your Amazon Alexa skill.
 - [node-alexa-smapi](https://github.com/tejashah88/node-alexa-smapi) - A node.js client library for using the Alexa Skill Management API.

-## Websites

-- [Alexa-Utterance-Generator](https://github.com/tejashah88/Alexa-Utterance-Generator) - A website that allows you to generate numerous utterances with a simplistic GUI.
-- [Alexa Smart Home Payload V3 Generator](http://ec2-52-207-149-121.compute-1.amazonaws.com/) - A website that generates smart home v3 discovery payloads.
-- [Skillinator](https://skillinator.io/) - A website to help generate Lambda template code from an Interaction Model JSON file.
-Service created by Amazon staff.

 ## Skills

 - [ASK-HackerNews](https://github.com/miguelmota/ASK-HackerNews) - An Alexa Skills Kit app to read the top Hacker News headlines.